callbackhell-1/FlightsAndSearchService/README.md

 ### Airport -> id, name, address, city_id, created_at, updated_at

-     - Relationship -> City has many airports and Airport belongs to a city (one to many)
+     - Relationship -> City has many airports.  and Airport belongs to a city (one to many)

 ## Create Model using Sequelize:
 * Inside src directory